enso-org/enso/tools/enso4igv/README.md

 Visit [GraalVM.org](http://graalvm.org) download page and continue towards _enterprise edition_ option.
 There is an _Ideal Graph Visualizer_ option.
-After clicking thru the confirmation dialogs you should get a ZIP - I've just got `idealgraphvisualizer-22.1.0.zip` and then:
+After clicking through the confirmation dialogs you should get a ZIP - I've just got `idealgraphvisualizer-22.1.0.zip` and then:

 ```bash